Page last updated 17 Nov 2020

 No-one has ever shown that the concept that things referred to by rigorous mathematical and logical language can have some sort of independent existence has any usefulness whatsoever.

 Despite this, most mathematicians, logicians and philosophers today appear to be Platonists.
 Much of the reason for this can be laid at the door of Gödel’s proof of his incompleteness theorem, a proof which purportedly showed that formal language could never prove ‘truths’ that could be demonstrated to be true in natural language.
-This is, and always was, and absurd concept and has now been comprehensively shown to be incorrect.
+This is, and always was, an absurd concept and has now been comprehensively shown to be incorrect, see The flaw in Gödel’s incompleteness proof.

-This attachment to a completely unfounded belief in Platonism has severely held back progress in mathematics and logic.
-It is imperative that this impediment to progress is now removed.
+The attachment to a completely unfounded and unprovable belief in Platonism has severely held back progress in mathematics and logic.
+It is imperative that this impediment to progress is removed.
+See also Why do people believe weird things?

 It is sadly ironic that so much of what passes for mathematics, logic and philosophy is based on the absence of any definition of ‘truth’ which does not involve Platonism in some form.
 The notion of ‘truth’, along with some other notions has generated an amazing amount of confusion in the fields of mathematics, logic and philosophy.